gary8564/2024-EESTec-Hackathon/README.md

 ```

 ## Outcome

 After executing the file locally, a standalone desktop app will be shown as follows:
 (Please insert screenshot)
-In the first field, we can choose the database to beanalyzed between [Infineon Github Issues](https://github.com/Infineon) and [Infineon Developer Community](https://community.infineon.com/?profile.language=en).
+In the first field, we can choose the database between [Infineon Github Issues](https://github.com/Infineon) and [Infineon Developer Community](https://community.infineon.com/?profile.language=en).
+In the second field, we can select the corresponding repository name, which is the identical to the product name, to be analyzed.
+In the third field, we can determine the app to generate the analyzed result in terms of the Customer Experience Index (CX index).

+#### Customer Experience Index (CX Index)

+In this catagory, three aspects of the product: satisfaction, ease of use, and effectiveness, which follows the rule in [Customer Experience Index (CxPi)](https://www.satrixsolutions.com/blog/what-is-customer-experience-index-cxpi), are evaluated by the LLM model.
+The satisfaction score is displayed as Net Promoter Score (NPS), which is the result of the percentage of promoters (satisfactory) subtracted by the percentage of detractors (unsatisfactory).
+The score of ease of use is displayed as Customer Effort Score (CES), which is the result of the percentage of consent (easy) subtracted by the percentage of dissent (difficult).
+Similarly, the effectiveness score is the result of the percentage of consent (effective) subtracted by the percentage of dissent (ineffective).
+The customer experience index is then displayed, which is the sum of the three.

 ## Data Source

-The data is confidentially provided by [Infineon Github Issues](https://github.com/Infineon)
+The data is confidentially provided by [Infineon Github Issues](https://github.com/Infineon) and [Infineon Developer Community](https://community.infineon.com/?profile.language=en)